 If you want the best education available in Petroleum Engineering you can't do better than University of Wyoming.
 Petroleum engineering majors from University of Wyoming get a earnings boost of approximately 31.4% over the typical income of petroleum engineering majors.
 Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.

 It's hard to beat Colorado School of Mines if you want to study Petroleum Engineering.
-We have determined that the Petroleum Engineering major at Mines is highly focused.
+18.3% of undergraduate students at Colorado School of Mines are Petroleum Engineering majors.
 This school is located in the suburban area of Golden, Colorado, near shops and other entertainment.

 University of Tulsa is among your best bets if you're planning on studying Petroleum Engineering.
-Graduates from the Petroleum Engineering degree program at University of Tulsa make 10.4% above the typical college graduate in this field.
+Students who graduate from the Petroleum Engineering program make about $94,130 for their early career and $180,807 in their mid career.
 Tulsa, Oklahoma is the perfect area for young people who get pleasure from the fast-paced city life.

 It is hard to find a better school than University of Oklahoma Norman Campus if you wish to pursue Petroleum Engineering as a major.
 Soon after graduating, Petroleum Engineering students generally make about $101,390 in their early careers.
 With over 20,000 students, University of Oklahoma Norman Campus is among the biggest schools in the nation.